BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields: Related Work

 The closest work to ours is from Park et al. \cite{park2017joint}, which jointly recovers the camera poses, dense depth maps, and latent sharp images from a set of multi-view motion blurred images.
 They formulate the problem under the classic optimization framework, and aim to maximize both the self-view photo-consistency and cross-view photo-consistencies.
-Instead of representing the 3D scene as a set of multi-view dense depth maps and latent sharp images, we represent it with NeRF implicitly, which is able to better preserve the multi-view consistency and enable novel view image synthesis.
-Experimental results also demonstrate the advantages of our work over that of Park et al. \cite{park2017joint}, in image deblurring and camera pose estimations.
+Instead of representing the 3D scene as a set of multi-view dense depth maps and latent sharp images, we represent it with NeRF implicitly, which can better preserve the multi-view consistency and enable novel view image synthesis.